Fans bid farewell to 'Star Wars' saga

 The ninth and final episode of the Skywalker saga, “The Rise of Skywalker,” premiered at 6 p.m. though the theater had eight show times for the highly anticipated film, which is the third installment of the Star Wars sequel trilogy.

-George Lucas created a world that has kept generations captivated when he released the first epic film in the saga in 1977.
+George Lucas created a world that has kept generations captivated when he released the first epic film in the saga in w1977.

 In the decades since, the pop-culture phenomenon forced innovation in the film industry and became a fixture in American life.